StackStorm/st2docs/docs/source/upgrade_notes.rst

   (especially trigger instances) you may need to migrate things in smaller chunks and call this script multiple time (e.g. using a day long intervals or shorter).

+  Before running this script, you may also want to purge some old operational data.
+For information on that, please refer to :doc:`Purging Old Operational Data </troubleshooting/purging_old_data>`. documentation page.

   .. code-block:: bash

+    # Migrate objects with creation date between April 20th, 2021 and April 25th, 2021
     /opt/stackstorm/st2/bin/st2-migrate-db-dict-field-values --start-dt "2021-04-20T19:16:55Z" --end-dt "2021-04-25T19:26:55Z"

+    # Migrate object between April 20th and "now"
+    /opt/stackstorm/st2/bin/st2-migrate-db-dict-field-values --start-dt "2021-04-20T19:16:55Z" --end-dt "now"

   .. note::